thaliproject/Thali-app-ios/README.md

 ```

 ##### Build JXcore for iOS
-This will take a very, very long time and is why coffee is a prerequisite.
+This will take a very, very long time (and is why coffee is a prerequisite).
 ```
 ~/Code cd jxcore
 ~/Code/jxcore ./build_scripts/ios_compile.sh